alejandrodelcampillo/gtfseditor/README.md

 ```
 which will get you the latest version.

-If you never use a *virtual environments* before, intall it:
+If you never use a *virtual environment* before, install it:

 ```
 $ pip install virtualenvwrapper